Enterprise SaaS SEO: The Guide to Organic Growth

 If your goal is brand awareness, focus on informational and educational content that establishes trust.

-Don’t use fuzzy metrics like “getting more traffic” without typing the type of traffic.
+Don’t use fuzzy metrics like “getting more traffic” without specifying the type of traffic.
 Instead, focus SEO on goals that have measurable outcomes like sign-ups, conversions, or interaction on high-value pages.

 2. Research Your Company’s Audience